SNOMED-Documents/snomed-editorial-guide/observable-entity-and-microbiology-test-results.md

 Laboratory findings may be reported with a status of preliminary, presumptive, provisional, etc. These typically cover reportable or notifiable lab values.
 The status of a report is different from the result; it is part of the electronic health application model/message.
 The requests for such concepts are declined as they are ambiguous and subject to limitless combinations.

+Existing concepts with presumptive values are undergoing review for inactivation.

 ## Mixed Organism

 Some laboratories report findings indicating a mixed population of bacteria from several classes, e.g. _mixed anaerobic Gram negative bacilli_.
 The request for such a concept is added as a _clinical finding._ The actual organism is unknown, however there is a result, although more general.